BCODMO/documentation_external/docs/source/DOC_About.rst

 Services
 ~~~~~~~~
+BCO-DMO data managers curate marine research data and information at no cost
+for investigators funded by the same NSF Division that fund BCO-DMO.
 BCO-DMO procides the following services:

 * **Proposal**: help with your NSF Data Management Plan
 * **Acquisition**: Advice on collecting good metadata and data
 * **Contribution**: Submission to the database, ensuring compliance with the NSF
   OCE Sample and Data Policy.
 One-on-one assistance with your data Submission
-* **Data publication**: Datasets are published online at BCO-DMO, citations in just one click, DOI
+* **Data publication**: Datasets are published online at BCO-DMO, citations in
+  just one click, DOI
 * **Discovery and Access**: BCO-DMO search tools
-* **Data use and Reuse**: Data are freely accessible, many types of data are available
+* **Data use and Reuse**: Data are freely accessible, many types of data are
+  available
   for new and collaborative research/modelling/synthesis projects.
 * **Preservation**: BCO-DMO works with the appropriate national data center for
   long-term archiving